 Employees posting cash receipts were the same as those collecting payments received by mail.
-Additionally, checks received by mail were not opened and recorded by two employees.
+Additionally, checks received by mail are not documented or recorded.

 When checks received by mail are not appropriately safeguarded and documented, they are at a greater risk of being lost, stolen, or diverted for personal use.